iziamtso/P3D/README.md

 The TF_Models folder contains deep learning models trained on our dataset using FPFH features.
 To use a model, supply a path to it during classification.
 For inference, P3D will compute FPHF features for every point using the same FPFH parameters used during training.

-<h2> Motivation</h2>

-Developing methods to efficiently analyze 3D point cloud data of plant architectures remains challenging for many phenotyping applications.
-Here, we describe a tool that tackles four core phenotyping tasks: classification of cloud points into stem and lamina points; graph skeletonization of the stem points; segmentation of individual lamina; and whole leaf labeling.
-These four tasks are critical for numerous downstream phenotyping goals, such as quantifying plant biomass, performing morphological analyses of plant shapes, and uncovering genotype to phenotype relationships.
-The P3D tool provides an intuitive graphical user interface, a fast 3D rendering engine for visualizing plants with millions of cloud points, and several graph-theoretic and machine learning algorithms for 3D architecture analyses.
-As 3D point clouds become a standard data type for digitizing plant architectures in the lab and in the field, we hope the P3D tool can help accelerate next-generation plant phenotyping.

 <h2> Publication </h2>

 For many details not mentined here please refer to our _Plant Physiology_ publication: